lupocos/smute.py/README.md

 # smute.py

 Smute.py is a Python script to mute Spotify ads.

+It only works on Mac OS X.

 The script listens for Spotify's NSDistributedNotifications and, whenever it detects an advertisement, mutes the system audio by switching the audio source to a dummy